kevinrefermat/Sticky/README.md

 #### Practical consideration

-Both of the above methods are most conveniently used by building a debug setting into your build.
-Add a button to delete the on disk persistence and a switch to toggle `inMemory` when initializing `PersistentContainer`.
+Both of the above methods are most conveniently used by building a debug setting into your app.
+Add a button to delete the on-disk persistence and a switch to toggle `inMemory` when initializing `PersistentContainer`.

-For the `inMemory` switch, the state will need to be persisted outside of Core Data (`UserDefaults` for example) so that it is guaranteed to be available to your app on next launch.
+For the `inMemory` switch, the state will need to be persisted outside of Core Data (`UserDefaults` for example) so that this state is available to your app on next launch.